Swallows Fortress, against the oblivion of the Armenian Genocide

 Within the memorial complex in homage to the victims of genocide, canonized by the Armenian Apostolic Church, are also the Genocide Museum and an alley of fir trees planted by various personalities who have visited the place: world leaders, religious leaders and figures from the world of culture.

-Translated from Spanish by Sulagna Pal
+Translated by Sulagna Pal and David Latona

 "The project was co-financed by the European Union in the frame of the European Parliament's grant programme in the field of communication.
 The European Parliament was not involved in its preparation and is, in no case, responsible for or bound by the information for opinions expressed in the context of this project.
 In accordance with applicable law, the authors, interviewed people, publishers or programme broadcasters are solely responsible.
 The European Parliament can also not be held liable for direct or indirect damage that may result from the implementation of the project."